dhanushpittala11/AI-in-Healthcare-and-Biomedicine/README.md

 # Breast Tumor Segmentation

 This is a Project to survey the performance of different CNN architectures on segmenting breast tumors.
 All the information about the Dataset can be found [here](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset).
+The code for the project can be found [here](https://github.com/dhanushpittala11/AI-in-Healthcare-and-Biomedicine/blob/main/breastcancerdetection_nb.ipynb).

 ## 1. Architectures